Congratulations on gaining a place in the 2020-entry MORSE, Mathematics and Statistics or Data Science degree programme!

 Meeting with Personal Tutors

-Immediately after the induction meeting on 26th September you should meet with Personal Tutors from the department.
+Immediately after the induction meeting on 1st October you will be meeting with your departmental Personal Tutor.
 The role of your Personal Tutor is explained in the Course Guide.
 Your Personal Tutor will arrange to meet with you individually at some time during the first few days of term.

 Start of lectures